CloudNativeInfra/cni/en/ch01-what-is-cloud-native-infrastructure.md

 Virtualization emulates a physical server’s hardware in software.
 A virtual server can be created on demand, is entirely programmable in software, and never wears out so long as you can emulate the hardware.

-Using a hypervisor2 increases these benefits because you can run multiple virtual machines (VMs) on a physical server.
+Using a hypervisor increases these benefits because you can run multiple virtual machines (VMs) on a physical server.
 It also allows applications to be portable because you can move a VM from one physical server to another.

 One problem with running your own virtualization platform, however, is that VMsstill requires hardware to run.
 Companies still need to have all the people and processes required to run physical servers, but now capacity planning becomes harder because they have to account for VM overhead too.
 At least, that was the case until the public cloud.